Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks

-\underline{$i=0$:} \, Analogous to the proof of Lemma \ref{thm:lem-onion}, using the notation established in Notation 1, we have that $U_0=V_{\text{diff}}^{d}$, and as noted in the second bullet point, this is exactly the set of nodes in $\mathcal{N}_{v}^{d}$ where a structural difference manifests.
+\underline{$i=0$:} \, Analogous to the proof of Lemma \ref{thm:lem-onion-new}, using the notation established in Notation~\ref{notation-new} (ii), we have that $U_0=V_{\text{diff}}^{d}$, which are exactly the nodes in $\mathcal{N}_{v}^{d}$ where a structural difference manifests.
 Thus the claim holds for $i=0$.